Victoria’s Secret Angel Romee Strijd Flaunts Dangerous Curves In Pink Bikini For Sizzling New Instagram Snap

 “Why are you so perfect?” questioned a third.

 According to the geotag for the steamy new upload, Romee’s beach day was in the British Virgin Islands, where she’s been soaking up the sun for most of the week.
 Just yesterday, the stunner took to her Instagram again to share another glimpse at her tropical vacation — and her incredible figure.
-In a series of four shots, the VS Angel flaunted her incredible curves in a skintight white one-piece swimsuit that sent her fans absolutely wild.
+In a series of four shots, the VS angel flaunted her incredible curves in a skintight, white one-piece swimsuit that sent her fans absolutely wild.